Danielfenghk/rag-demystified/README.md

 ```

-### detailed sequence showing exactly how your local DeepSeek model and FAISS vector store interact when you ask a complex questiondetailed sequence showing exactly how your local DeepSeek model and FAISS vector store interact when you ask a complex question
+ Detailed sequence showing exactly how your local DeepSeek model and FAISS vector store interact when you ask a complex questiondetailed sequence showing exactly how your local DeepSeek model and FAISS vector store interact when you ask a complex question
 ```mermaid
 sequenceDiagram
     participant User